Rio Carnival Sambadrome Parade: a first-time guide to tickets, seats and survival tips

 If your idea of Carnival is dancing nonstop, make sure to combine the Sambadrome with street blocos, which are the real parties of Carnival.

-These are the most famous schools, with the biggest floats, most detailed costumes and the highest level of competition.
+The Sambadrome parades span five nights and the most elaborate and competitive nights of the Rio Carnival Sambadrome Parade happen when the Special Group, the top tier samba schools, perform on Sunday, Monday and Tuesday.
+These are the most famous schools and the highest level of competition.
 Because the title is on the line, these nights also have the most expensive tickets.

 After Carnival, the winning schools return to the Sambadrome on Saturday for the Parade of Champions.
 This night is more relaxed, with lower ticket prices and no pressure to compete, making it a good alternative if you want to see top schools without the intensity of the competition.

-👉 For the full 2026 parade calendar, see Rio Carnival 2026: dates, parades and what to expect
+👉 For the full 2027 parade calendar, see Rio Carnival 2027: Dates, weather, Sambadrome tickets & how to plan ahead

 Sambadrome parade schedule: how long does it last?